 As of 2023, the length of any vehicle in Louisiana can’t be longer than 45 feet.
 A trailer may not be longer than 30 feet.

-Yes, as long as it remains in good condition, doesn’t draw pests, doesn’t block the sidewalk or driveway, and isn’t on the street in front of your house.
+Yes, you can park your RV on your property as long as it remains in good condition, doesn’t draw pests, doesn’t block the sidewalk or driveway, and isn’t on the street in front of your house.

-Yes, as living full time in an RV in Louisiana is akin to trailer park living.
+Yes, you can buy land and live in an RV in Louisiana.
+Living full time in an RV in Louisiana is akin to trailer park living.

 Ultimately, living in an RV full time may be the perfect life for you if you love camping.
 Learn all you can about the different types of RVs and which ones are allowed to stay long-term in various areas of Louisiana.
 Rent an RV in Louisiana to see if you like it first.